 The team tested several paces.
 He alternated small hoof-like feet to flat and round feet with studs for added stability.

-Because much of the research on Mars revolves around craters (Mars Perseverance landed on Jezero Crater, which may once have been a habitable river valley) the team behind SpaceBok trained the robot on a large "tilted litter" filled with rocks to simulate Mars.
+Since much of Mars research revolves around craters (Mars Perseverance landed on Jezero Crater, which may have once been a habitable river valley) the team behind SpaceBok trained the robot on a large “tilted litter” full of rocks to simulate Mars.

 And it made a big splash, friends.
 Yes, robots on wheels are more stable.
 I am not surprised that they were the first choice for space exploration.
 The robots with legs, however, will be able to go where no rover would go.

-The first car that flew into the skies of another planet, NASA's Ingenuity helicopter, has great potential for detection, but a quadrupedal robot, in theory, would allow detailed exploration of rocky terrain and even Martian cave systems.
+The first car that flew into the skies of another planet, NASA's Ingenuity helicopter, has great potential for surveying, but a quadrupedal robot would, in theory, allow detailed exploration of rocky terrain and even Martian cave systems.

 The research that led to SpaceBok

-In their article, the SpaceBok team demonstrated that the machine is capable of efficiently scaling a simulated Martian tilt without falling, which would be disastrous for a billion-dollar mission.
+In its paper, the SpaceBok team demonstrated that the machine can efficiently climb a simulated Martian tilt without falling, which would be disastrous for a billion-dollar mission.

-The researchers wrote that their findings present new avenues for "safe and efficient global route planning strategies to access steep topography on Mars."
+The researchers wrote that their findings present new avenues for “safe and efficient global path planning strategies for accessing steep topography on Mars.”

 And they are right

-With the other innovations in robotics coming in full swing (such as proprioceptive feedback to descend stairs and gradients) in the coming years we will undoubtedly see more arrows at the arch of SpaceBok.
+With other innovations in robotics coming in full force (such as proprioceptive feedback for descending stairs and drops) we will undoubtedly see more strings to the SpaceBok's bow in the coming years.